Milner Field: Recent times

-The present day
+Present day

-Interest in the site was renewed partly by the obvious links to the World Heritage Site at Saltaire, but also due to the painstakingly researched book "The Lost Country House of Titus Salt Junior" by Richard Lee-Van den Daele and R. David Beale.
-In 2022, an enthusiastic group of locals started to safely uncover parts of the perimeter of the building that remains.
+Interest in the site was renewed partly by the links to the World Heritage Site at Saltaire, but also due to the book The Lost Country House of Titus Salt Junior by Richard Lee-Van den Daele and R. David Beale.
+In 2022, an group of locals started to safely uncover parts of the perimeter of the building that remains.
 The conservatory floor was swept, and original features of the building have been uncovered.
-The group's aim is to expose (safely) as much of the outline of the remains so as to give an idea of the shape and scale of the house, the conservatory, the terraces and the kitchens and servant's quarters as possible, to preserve for the enjoyment of others.
+The group's aim was to expose as much of the outline of the remains as possible, to give an idea of the shape and scale of the house, the conservatory, the terraces, the kitchens and servant's quarters.
 Concern about the volunteers' work has been expressed by a local history group.

 In literature

 Frances Brody's 2022 novel A Mansion for Murder (Piatkus, ISBN 978-0-349-43197-0), the 13th in her Kate Shackleton series, is set in and around Milner Field in 1930.